arjunkc/scanner-scripts/README.md

 where `#` is a number (currently 4).
 The `brscan#` package contains the binary driver for the scanner and various ini files.
 The brscan-skey package contains a unix binary daemon that waits for the scanner to send it a message, and a bunch of bash/sh scripts that create scanned files on your PC.

-These scripts are very basic, and do not do many of the things I need to have an effective network or USB scanner for my work.
+Brother's scripts are very basic, and do not do many of the things I need to have an effective network or USB scanner for my work.
 In particular, they do not work too well with an (Automatic Document Feeder) ADF.

+**The most important feature for me is to be able to walk to the printer, throw a document in the ADF and hit scan.
+A pdf of this document should automatically be saved on my computer.**

-My enhanced scripts have the following features:
+This is what my enhanced scripts aim to do.
+They have the following features:

 1. Support **duplex** scanning for Brother scanners, *whether or not they support duplex scanning*.
 That is, if you have a single sided scanning ADF, you feed the facing pages first, then flip the scanned pile over, and scan the reverse pages.
 The python scripts do the automated numbering and produce a single pdf document.
 The scripts also support scanners that do have duplex scanning ADFs.
 1. Written in python, accept many options.